ortus-docs/commandbox-docs/recipes.md

 ### Missing Args

 If an argument is not bound, no error will be thrown, and the name of the argument will be left in the command.
+There is currently no way to default the value of an arg.
+Stay tuned for task runners which will give you much more control over custom scripts.

 ## Is there an echo in here?